Magamanny/FreeRtos_reference/freeRtos.md

     static char cRxBuffer[ 20 ];
     static BaseType_t xNextByte = 0;
     size_t xReceivedBytes;
-    const TickType_t xBlockTime = pdMS_TO_TICKS( 20 );
+    // set block time to portMAX_DELAY, to wait till trigger level is reached const TickType_t xBlockTime = pdMS_TO_TICKS( 20 );
     for(;;)
     {
+        //xStreamBufferReceiveFromISR() if in ISR
         xReceivedBytes = xStreamBufferReceive(
             /* The stream buffer data is being received from. */ xStreamBuffer,